 Crown rot is a common orchid problem which many beginner orchid growers may encounter.
 This was definitely something I had to deal with when I first started caring for orchids.
 Seeing your orchid start to turn black and die from rot can be very distressing.
 Many new orchid growers might wonder what is happening and more importantly, is there any way to save their orchid?

 Crown rot in orchids very common.
-It is usually caused by poor watering techniques and is typically identified when rot forms in the orchid’s crown.
+It is usually caused by poor watering techniques and is typically identified when rot forms in the orchid crown.
 As the rot progresses, the orchid stem turns black, the leaves begin to fall off and the orchid eventually dies.
-If crown rot is identified early enough, you can treat it and save your orchid.
+However, if crown rot is identified early enough, you can treat it and save your orchid.

-In this article, I will take an in-depth look at crown rot.
-I’ll go over not only what causes it, but how to prevent crown rot disease in your orchid.
-You’ll learn the signs of crown rot, how to identify the early stages of it.
+In this article, I will take an in-depth look at orchid crown rot.
+I’ll go over what is crown rot and how to prevent crown rot disease in your orchid.
+You’ll learn how to spot the signs of orchid crown rot and identify the early stages of it.
 Lastly, you’ll learn about orchid crown rot treatment options and what you can do to save your orchid.

 Table of Contents

-Crown rot is a type of fungal infection.
-It is caused by a soil-borne fungus that thrives in the moisture left in the crown of the plant.
+Orchid crown rot is a type of fungal infection.
+It is caused by a soil-borne fungus that thrives in the moisture left in the orchid crown.
 It can quickly spread and kill the plant if left untreated.

 Unfortunately, Phalaenopsis orchids are the most susceptible to crown rot because of the inherent shape and structure of the plant.
 These orchids are monopodial plants.
-The structure and angle of the leaves allows for water to run down and collect in the orchid’s crown, leading to rot.
+The structure and angle of the orchid leaves allows for water to run down and collect in the orchid crown, leading to rot.

 Phalaenopsis orchids are most commonly kept as indoor plants, but some are grown outdoors in warmer climates.
 If you keep your orchids outdoors year-round, be sure you check on them after a rainfall.
 Make sure there isn’t any standing water left in the orchid crown.
 Phalaenopsis crown rot is a real risk otherwise.

-Vanda orchids, a type of terrestrial orchid, are also susceptible to crown rot.
-If you have these orchids in your garden, you will want to monitor for signs of crown rot on a regular basis.
+Vanda crown rot can occur if standing water remains in the orchid crown for an extended period.
+If you have Vanda orchids in your garden, you will want to monitor for signs of crown rot on a regular basis.

 What Are Some Signs of Crown Rot?

 So, what does orchid crown rot look like?
-In the early stages of crown rot, your orchid’s leaves will start to droop and become soft and mushy.
+In the early stages of orchid crown rot, your orchid’s leaves will start to droop and become soft and mushy.
 You might also notice that the top leaves are starting to turn yellow.

 Orchid leaves can change color for a variety of reasons, so people don’t always immediately think of crown rot when this happens.
 In this case, the yellow discoloration starts at the point where the leaf meets the stem.